UN Chief Calls For Greater Inclusion Of Persons With Disabilities - UrduPoint

 UN Chief Calls For Greater Inclusion Of Persons With Disabilities

-Addressing countries that are party to the 2006 Convention on the Rights of Persons with Disabilities, he said that achieving a world where all people have equal access to opportunities is a goal worth fighting for.

-At the same time, the UN chief stressed that the convention can only be fully implemented by tackling the obstacles, injustices and discrimination that this population experiences.
+The UN chief was addressing countries that are party to the 2006 Convention on the Rights of Persons with Disabilities, which he stressed can only be fully implemented by tackling the obstacles, injustices and discrimination that this population experiences.

 Like most UN events this year, it is being held in the shadow of the COVID-19 pandemic, with participants meeting both in person and online.